dseif/slide-drive/README.md

 Slide-drive
 ===========
-[Slide-drive](https://github.com/dseif/slide-drive) is a HTML5 slideshow player that enables audio or video to control a [Deck.js](http://imakewebthings.github.com/deck.js/) slideshow.
+[Slide-drive][slide-drive] is a HTML5 slideshow player that enables audio or video to control a [Deck.js][deck.js] slideshow.
 The author needs nothing more than a basic understanding of HTML and CSS to make a fully featured slideshow.

 Getting Started
 ---------------